UMD-AOSC/DA_Tutorial/MAOOAM/README.md

     * Tested with branch "parallel".
 Not substantial speedup.
 * [X] Speedup by using fortran integration
     * About 100x faster (7a7b78d)
     * Note that {int_params.nml, modeselection.nml, params.nml} are needed.
+Take care those doesn't diverge from parameters for python-MAOOAM.
 * [ ] Rough estimation of necessary experiment length
 * [ ] Ens members should start from initial conditions independent from truth
     * **analysis_init.py** line 72